sanjulamadurapperuma/HacktoberFest-Participants/README.md

 All what you have to do is to fork this project, enter your username + (link to your GitHub profile) under Census and make a pull request.
 That's it!
 You've got an entry.
 Simple as that.

+UPDATE: A big thank you going out to all the contributors to this project and I hope this project helped you to reach the Hackoberfest goal of 4 pull requests!
+I will be hosting more projects so stay tuned!

 ### Contributing
 It should be in the format like shown below: